The Process FMEA is so useful… and so poorly conducted a lot of the time.

 At this stage, the potential issues can be sorted — highest risk on top.

 After that, how to tackle the sources of highest risk?
 By analyzing root cause(s), thinking of corrective action(s), implementing those actions, following up to ensure those actions are effective, and re-evaluating the risk level.

 The best organizations do this exercise regularly.
-They take actions and update the process FMEA scores.
+They gather information, take action, and update the process FMEA risk scores.
 And again.
 And again.

 Common issues with FMEAs